g-leech/argmin-gravitas/_posts/2013-06-14-limits-to-self-invention.markdown

 <div style="text-align: center;">
 	<blockquote>
 		...we give you no fixed place to live, no form that is peculiar to you, nor any function that is yours alone.
-According to your desires and judgment, you will have and possess whatever place to live, whatever form, and whatever functions you yourself choose.
+According to your desires and judgment, you will have and possess whatever place to live, whatever form, and whatever functions you yourself choose. <a href="#fn:3" id="fnref:3">3</a>
 	</blockquote>
 	– Pico della Mirandola
 	<br /><br><br>